Good Academic Standing

 |60.0 semester hours and above||2.00|

-Determination of academic action is made by the Provost, or designee in fall and spring semester only.
-Earned action is noted on the student’s transcript.
+Determination of Academic Action is made by the Office of the Provost or designee in fall and spring semester/term only.
+Academic Action is noted on the student’s transcript.

-The University reserves the right to require remedial action on behalf of a student whose semester/term GPA initiates academic probation or academic condition.
-Such action may include, but is not limited to, requiring students to repeat failed courses, take a reduced course load, or seek remedial support.
-The Provost, or designee administers these regulations and conditions in consultation with the student’s academic department.
+The University reserves the right to require a formal remedial plan on behalf of a student whose semester/term grade point average results in any Academic Action.
+A formal remedial plan may include, but is not limited to, requiring students to repeat failed courses, take a reduced course load, or to seek remedial support.

 - Students who have earned fewer than 27.5 credit hours and have failed to achieve a cumulative grade point of 1.75.